Checkmarx/Kotlin-SCP/src/m5-insufficient-cryptography/README.md

 secrets, making the keys available to the attacker.

-In the movie below you'll see how our Kotlin application cryptography fails allowing access to the unencrypted version of stored data.
+In the movie below you'll see how our Kotlin application cryptography fails enabling the adversary to get the unencrypted version of stored data.

 * @todo movie